 Ahh, it’s finally January of the new year.
 Finally, you’re going to get rich.
-Like every year before that, your new year’s resolution involves getting these dollar bills, purchasing a Ferarri, obtaining a huge house with 7 bathrooms (because why not 7), and wearing only Prada.
+Like every year before that, your new year’s resolution involves getting these dollar bills.
+Purchasing a Ferrari.
+Obtaining a huge house with 7 bathrooms (because why not 7), and wearing only Prada.
 “No more frozen pizza and riding my bicycle to work.
 Absolutely no way.
 NO SIREE.
 I’m going to bathe in benjies till I die!”

-Contrary to any universal logic and common sense, in the first fe days of each new year, the majority of the population will promise the most absurd things to themselves: “This year my friend, it’s going to be different.
+Contrary to any universal logic and common sense.
+In the first few days of each new year.
+The majority of the population will promise the most absurd things to themselves: “This year my friend, it’s going to be different.
 We’re going to get that beach body.
 Get that deal.
 Hustle like crazy.
 Stash mountain of racks.
-Become diamonds-wearing, Phantom-driving, champagne-popping gangsta.
+Become diamond-wearing, Phantom-driving, champagne-popping gangsta.
 For real!”

-People wake up on the 1st of January, still half drunk and still shaking from the pills they took last night and say “fuck it, I’m going to become a millionaire!”
+People wake up on the 1st of January, still half-drunk and still shaking from the pills they took last night, and say stuff like: “F*ck it, I’m going to become a millionaire!”

-Even though there is absolutely nothing wrong with that – I’m all about getting shit done and setting high expectations and goals for yourself.
+Even though there is absolutely nothing wrong with that – I’m all about getting shit done, adopting good daily habits, and setting high expectations and goals for yourself.
 The average citizen, if you haven’t noticed already, is in debt and in bad physical health.

 The Standard Way Of Setting Goals

-The traditional ways of setting goals starts with saying something like this: “I want to grow a mustache and lose 30 kilos so I can look fucking awesome in summer shorts.”
-Chicks dig ripped guys with beard, so who doesn’t want to become that.
-So, with the intention to have more sexual intercourses than last year – meaning more than 0.
-You get a full year of gym membership at the local club, throw away your razor, and you promise to yourself, and to your online community – by writing a detailed post on Facebook about your goals hoping for more likes – that you’re going all in at becoming shredded like Arnold Schwarzenegger and Helmut Strebl combined.2
+So, with the intention to have more sexual intercourse than last year – meaning more than 0.
+You get a full year of gym membership at the local club.
+Throw away your razor, and you promise to yourself, and to your online community – by writing a detailed post on Facebook about your goals hoping for more likes – that you’re going all-in at becoming shredded like Arnold Schwarzenegger and Helmut Strebl combined.2

-The next day, you force yourself for the transformation.
+The next day, you force yourself to exercise.
 From an alcohol-abusive slacker who eats pizza 3 times per day.
-You constrain yourself to workout 5 times per week, drink proteins and blindly follows online advice.
+You constrain yourself to work out 5 times per week, drink proteins and blindly follow what online people share on social media.
 Soon though, this sudden change becomes tiresome.